imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 Finally, we will also execute random programs with and without `STOP` prefix.

 #### Geth code analysis
-The list below shows sequences that _might_ contribute towards additional cost of each bytecode execution:
+The list below shows sequences that _might_ contribute towards the additional cost of each bytecode execution:

 Sequence 1 `runtime.Execute()`:  Prepare environment and sender account
 ```go